moalani01/design-patterns-gof/README.md

 # design-patterns-gof
-Modern C++ implementations of design patterns from the Gang of Four book.
+Design patterns from the Gang of Four book implemented in C++17 with Catch2 tests.